RandomRhythm/LevelUpDomain/README.md

 * LevelUp_Domains.txt - List of primary domain names.
 * IP_Addresses - IP addresses identified in the list of domains.
 * Invalid_Domain_IP.txt - List of items provided that were an invalid IP address or domain name.

+Warning!
+The input file only supports ANSI and UTF-16 LE encoding.
+Use notepad Save As dialog or other method to change the encoding beforehand.